-Today (2 September), registration opened for the national community pharmacy consultation service (CPCS), which will see pharmacists paid £14 for each consultation resulting from an NHS 111 referral for minor illnesses or urgent prescriptions.
+Today (2 September), registration opened for the national community pharmacist consultation service (CPCS), which will see pharmacists paid £14 for each consultation resulting from an NHS 111 referral for minor illnesses or urgent prescriptions.

 With the new service set to go live on 29 October, The Pharmacist has combed through NHS England’s draft service specification document, published today.